wangfowen/owenwangdotcom/blog/_posts/2019-08-26-engagement.md

 <img height="230" src="https://gallery.mailchimp.com/e9a2a7ba7716f6b270bbe04e5/images/bbb116cc-dc0d-4f0c-9e29-38f8a4a13d74.jpg" />
 </div>

-On the flight out of Croatia to Athens, since Owen secretly booked the same ticket separately, they sat apart.
-It only really hit Ivy that she was engaged when the person next to her spotted her ring and asked her "Where is your husband?"
+Since Owen secretly booked the same ticket separately, they sat apart on the flight out of Croatia to Athens.
+It only really hit Ivy that she was engaged when the person next to her on the flight spotted her ring and asked "Where is your husband?"